tingold/pgdog/docs/docs/features/plugins/rust.md

 }
 ```

-The [`Input`](https://docs.rs/pgdog-plugin/latest/pgdog_plugin/input/index.html) structure contains the query pgDog received and the current state of the pooler configuration, like
+The [`Input`](https://docs.rs/pgdog-plugin/latest/pgdog_plugin/input/index.html) structure contains the query PgDog received and the current state of the pooler configuration, like
 the number of shards, the number of replicas and their addresses, and other information which the plugin can use
 to determine where the query should go.

 The plugin is expected to return an [`Output`](https://docs.rs/pgdog-plugin/latest/pgdog_plugin/output/index.html) structure which contains its routing decision and any additional data
-the plugin wants pgDog to use, like an error it wants pgDog to return to the client instead, for example.
+the plugin wants PgDog to use, like an error it wants PgDog to return to the client instead, for example.

 Both structures have Rust implementations which can help us avoid having to write C-like initialization code.

 ### Parse the input

-You can get the query pgDog received from the input structure like so:
+You can get the query PgDog received from the input structure like so:

 ```rust
 if let Some(query) = input.query() {